ByLCP March 20, 2023

 Getting it right is good for both you and your furry friend.

 Consider that your dog’s personality also can play a role.
 Does he or she like to play rough with a chew toy?
 Will your dog mostly use this cozy space to retreat?
-Consequently, if you use your pet house as a side table or end table and place things on top of it, consider your dog’s safety; you don’t want glass, for instance to be knocked off rendering shards to fly in the area.
+Consequently, if you use your pet house as a side table or end table and place things on top of it, consider your dog’s safety.
+You don’t want glass to knock off rendering shards to fly in the area.

-A cozy indoor dog house does not need to be open doored, in fact, if you plan to use it as a pet crate, perhaps even traveling it to a hotel room, you may require a lockable wire door like this one from DONORO.
+A cozy indoor dog house does not need to have an open door.
+In fact, if you plan to use it as a pet crate, perhaps even traveling it to a hotel room, you may require a lockable wire door like this one from DONORO.

 Your pet home may not be just a place for your dog to rest comfortably or used solely for a private space away from other dogs, pets, or humans.
 It may also need to function as a training and travel devise.